Skip to main content

 What the data says

-According to an ATO statistical overview, the median total expense to run an SMSF was approximately $9,874 for the 2023/24 financial year2.
-If your balance is under $500,000, these fixed costs can eat significantly into your retirement savings compared to the fees you would pay in an APRA-regulated fund.
+According to an ATO statistical overview, the median total cost of running an SMSF was approximately $9,874 for the 2023/24 financial year2.
+If your balance is under $500,000, these fixed costs can eat significantly into your retirement savings compared with the fees you would pay in an APRA-regulated fund.

-If you seek expert advice to help with your SMSF’s investment strategy and the selection of investments, additional fees will apply.
+If you need expert advice to help with your SMSF’s investment strategy and the selection of investments, additional fees will apply.

 Thinking of closing your SMSF?